swrogers/shanewrogers.lol/src/index.md

 # Welcome!

-Welcome to my little section of the internet.
+You've stumbled upon my little home on the internet.

-There really isn't much here at this point, as it's still pretty new, but there are plenty of other places that I've also posted at.
-Some I haven't even abandoned yet!
+Here, you might find some stuff I've written or some things that I find interesting.

-Ha.
+You might even find things that I'm trying to learn about.
+Who knows.
+Here are a few other places that I can be found: